-The Assistant Professor of History at the University of Chicago, Kathleen Belew specializes in the recent history of the United States, examining the long aftermath of warfare.
-Her recently released book Bring the War Home: The White Power Movement and Paramilitary America, explores how white power activists wrought a cohesive social movement through a common story about warfare and its weapons, uniforms, and technologies.
-By uniting previously disparate Ku Klux Klan, neo-Nazi, skinhead, and other groups, the movement carried out escalating acts of violence that reached a crescendo in the 1995 bombing of Oklahoma City.
+An Associate Professor of History at Northwestern University, Kathleen Belew specializes in the recent history of the United States, examining the long aftermath of warfare.
+She focuses on the broad themes of history of the present, looking at conservatism, race, gender, violence, and the meaning of war.
+Her book Bring the War Home: The White Power Movement and Paramilitary America explores how white power activists wrought a cohesive social movement through a common story about warfare and its weapons, uniforms, and technologies.
+Kathleen reveals how the movement united previously disparate Ku Klux Klan, neo-Nazi, skinhead, and other groups, carrying out escalating acts of violence that reached a crescendo in the 1995 bombing of Oklahoma City.

 “[Belew] presents a gorgeously rendered account of the white power movement in this country that reveals its symbiotic character, one that both feeds on mainstream angst and stimulates it to new heights.” — Los Angeles Review of Books

 Her latest book, A Field Guide to White Supremacy, co-edited alongside Ramon A. Gutierrez, connects the dots between current events—acts of hate, racial violence, and racist law-making—and the deep, violent roots of white supremacy in this country.
 An essential read for legislators, educators, journalists, and activists, it offers the knowledge necessary to understand why America is what it’s like today.

 As a speaker, Kathleen is lucid and compelling, showing us the common threads in white supremacist actions at every scale, from hate crimes and mass attacks to policy and law.
 Her talks reveal an unsavory, but necessary truth: white supremacy is a motivating force in many parts of American life.
 But by learning how this impacts us today, Kathleen says, we gain the tools to face it and forge a better future.